 Still, several talented free agents around the NBA find themselves looking for new contracts.

-Here’s a quick look at six of the top remaining 2022 NBA free agents, listed alphabetically (the list does not include Charlotte’s Miles Bridges, who was reportedly arrested for domestic violence on the eve of free agency):
+Here’s a quick look at five of the top remaining 2022 NBA free agents, listed alphabetically (the list does not include Charlotte’s Miles Bridges, who was reportedly arrested for domestic violence on the eve of free agency):

 LaMarcus Aldridge, Brooklyn Nets, unrestricted